Billionaire Profile

 Rise to Success

-In 1979, Sheila Johnson, along with her then-husband Robert Johnson, co-founded Black Entertainment Television (BET), which was the first cable network aimed primarily at an African-American audience.
-BET became a cultural phenomenon, providing a platform for Black voices and stories in media.
-In 2001, Viacom bought BET for $3 billion, making Johnson the first Black female billionaire.
+In 1979, Sheila Johnson, along with her then-husband Robert L. Johnson, co-founded Black Entertainment Television (BET).
+The network quickly became a cultural phenomenon, offering a platform for Black voices and content that was previously underrepresented in the media.
+The success of BET was a monumental achievement, and in 1991, it became the first Black-controlled company listed on the New York Stock Exchange.

 Key Business Strategies